 Here are a few common ways to “automagically” streamline your incoming emails.

 Opportunities for retention

 By setting up a folder and a Workflow for a keyword like “Refund request” in the subject line, you give your team a prioritized place in your dashboard to salvage potentially lost customers.
-There are a number of ways to apply this, but it starts with considering opportunities to filter special conversations (“Upgrading,” “Canceling my account”) to provide excellent support at key crossroads.
+You can apply this in a number of ways, but it starts with considering opportunities to filter special conversations (“Upgrading,” “Canceling my account”) to provide excellent support at key crossroads.

 Highlight VIP customers

 All customers are created equal, but some are more equal than others.
 More seriously, it’s helpful to filter high-value customers to their own folders to ensure timely responses and to avoid losing loyal advocates over an unlucky case of message shuffling.
 As your VIP list grows, add more emails or separate folders based on lifetime value or length of time as a customer.

 These are helpful for making iterative improvements to your support process.
 Let’s say you want to keep response times down to ~6 hours, and you want to escalate conversations that have been sitting for longer than that.
 You can set up a “Waiting Since” Workflow to remind the appropriate user(s) so that messages don’t sit and collect dust.